vassourita/agree/apps/concord/README.md

-# Agree Dashboard :tv:
+# Concord :tv:

-This is the Agree main dashboard, built with CRA and Chakra UI.
+Concord is the Agree main dashboard, built with CRA and Chakra UI.

 I decided to divide it into three layers:
 - The presentation layer, where is located most of the jsx and styling